 Migrating over your old tests

 If you have been using the old version and want to migrate your test questions to the new tool, you can do that by simply selecting all questions in your tests and clicking “Export”.
 You then just have to create a new test and click “Import (QTI)”.
 This will migrate your questions and answer alternatives, but meta information such as scores, automatic feedback and the various test settings like deadline, scale and question order is not included yet.
 As we’re completing new functionality, we’ll also expand the export/import function to include more information.
-You can as always find more information from types of questions to setting and grading tests in the new tool, in our Support site.
+Stay up-to-date on new Test Tool features here.

 We value your feedback, so if you have a cool idea on how to improve itslearning, add your suggestion to our Ideas portal for review.